Chris Hani

-Early life
+Early life and education

 Martin Thembisile Hani was born on 28 June 1942 in the Xhosa village in Cofimvaba, Transkei.
-His father Gilbert Hani was a mine union worker and political activist who left the country to go into exile in 1962 and returned to South Africa in 1991.
-His mother Mary Hani was a simple person who had never attended school.
-He was the fifth of six children.
+His father, Gilbert Hani, was a mine union worker and political activist who left the country to go into exile in 1962 and returned to South Africa in 1991.
+His mother, Mary Hani, had never attended school.
+Chris was the fifth of six children.

 He attended Lovedale school in 1957, to finish his last two years.
 He twice finished two school grades in a single year.
 When Hani was 12 years old, after hearing his father's explanations about apartheid and the African National Congress (ANC), he wished to join the ANC but was still too young to be accepted.
 In Lovedale school, Hani joined the ANC Youth League when he was 15 years old, even though political activities were not allowed at black schools under apartheid.
 He influenced other students to join the ANC.
-In an interview in 1993 with Luli Callinicos, Hani revealed that he was first involved with the Unity movement.
-He was influenced to align with the ANC due to the activism of the party concerning mass struggles.
-He mentioned writers such as Govan Mbeki who played a critical role in his political conversion.
+Hani was first involved with the Unity movement, before being influenced to align with the ANC due to the activism of the party concerning mass struggles.
+Writers such as Govan Mbeki played a critical role in his political conversion.

-In 1959, at the University of Fort Hare in Alice, Eastern Cape, Hani studied English, Latin and modern and classical literature.
-He did not participate in any sport, saying: "I would rather fight apartheid than play sport."
-Hani, in an interview on the Wankie campaign, mentioned that he was a Rhodes University graduate.
+In 1959, at the University of Fort Hare in Alice, Eastern Cape, Hani studied English, Latin, and modern and classical literature.
+He was also a graduate of Rhodes University.